AndrewBrinker/drow/README.md

 |- templates/
 ```

-`Drow.toml` is where you put any configuration you want your pages, posts, or
+`Drow.toml` is where you put any variables you want your pages, posts, or
 templates to be able to use.

 `assets/` just has its contents copied into the root of the site during